-On July 28, 2021, the Cardiovascular Standing Committee evaluated 2 new measures against NQF's standard measure evaluation criteria.
+On July 28, 2021, the Cardiovascular Standing Committee evaluated two new measures against NQF's standard measure evaluation criteria.

-Table 2.
+Table 1.
 Cardiovascular Measure Evaluation Summary

 Measure Summary Maintenance New Total

 Measures under review 0 2 2

-Measures recommended for 0 2 2
+Endorsed measures 0 2 2

-endorsement

-Comments Received Prior to Committee Evaluation
+Comments Received Prior to Standing Committee Evaluation

 NQF accepts comments on endorsed measures on an ongoing basis through the Quality Positioning System (QPS).
-In addition, NQF accepted comments for a continuous 16-week period during each evaluation cycle via an online tool located on the project webpage.
-For this evaluation cycle, the commenting period opened on April 29, 2021, and closed on September 27,2021.
-The pre-commenting period closed on June 10, 2021.
-As of that date, no comments were submitted.
+In addition, NQF solicits comments for a continuous 16-week period during each evaluation cycle via an online tool located on the project webpage.
+For this evaluation cycle, the commenting period opened on April 29, 2021, and the pre-meeting commenting closed on June 10, 2021.
+As of June 10, 2021, no comments have been submitted and shared with the Standing Committee prior to the measure evaluation meeting (Appendix F).

-Comments Received After Committee Evaluation
+Comments Received After Standing Committee Evaluation

 The continuous 16-week public commenting period with NQF member support closed on August 27, 2021.
-Following the Committee's evaluation of the measures under review, no public or member comments were received during the commenting period.
+Following the Standing Committee's evaluation of the measures under review, no public or member comments were received pertaining to the draft report and to the measures under review (Appendix G).

-Throughout the 16-week continuous public commenting period, NQF members had the opportunity to express their support ('Support' or 'Do Not Support') for each measure to inform the committee's recommendations during the commenting period.
-This expression of support (or not) during the commenting period replaces the member voting opportunity that was previously held subsequent to committee deliberations.
+Throughout the 16-week continuous public commenting period, NQF members had the opportunity to express their support ("support" or "do not support") for each measure to inform the Standing Committee's recommendations during the commenting period.
+This expression of support (or not) during the commenting period replaces the member voting opportunity that was previously held after the Standing Committee's deliberations.
 NQF did not receive any expressions of support for the measures under endorsement consideration for the current cycle.